-The fan palm is said to grow well indoors compared to other fan type of palms.
+The European fan palm is said to grow well indoors compared to other fan types of palms.
 Fan types are generally not as popular as other palms.
-These grow several stems from the base and produce fronds that look similar to a fan.
-Once they grow and mature they are an attractive plant.
+These grow several stems from the base and produce fronds that resemble a fan.
+Once they grow and mature, they are attractive plants.

 Lady Palm – Rhapis Excelsa

 This plant is another fan type of palm that can be grown indoors.
 These can grow up to 2-7 ft high and grow much slower than many other palms.
 If you find the fan-type palms look appealing then this one is a good option to consider.
 Indoors the Lady palm can grow up to 14ft tall.